jukkaturunen/sandboxvtt/status.md

 Phase 7-11 will be implemented next.

 ### Current Status
-Phase 9 complete!
-Link sharing functionality enhanced with toast notifications.
-GM can copy both GM and Player invite links with visual feedback.
-Ready for Phase 10 - Polish & Error Handling.
+Phase 10 complete!
+Application is now polished with comprehensive error handling, input validation, loading states, accessibility features, and responsive design.
+All major features are production-ready.
+Ready for Phase 11 - Testing & Deployment.

 ---